Supreme court: Ireland

+The Supreme Court of the Irish Free State was subordinate to the Privy Council until 1933, when the right of appeal to the Privy Council from Ireland was abolished.

 Kiribati

 Nauru

 In Nauru, there is no single highest court for all types of cases.
 The Supreme Court has final jurisdiction on constitutional matters, but any other case may be appealed further to the Appellate Court.
-In addition, an agreement between Nauru and Australia in 1976 provides for appeals from the Supreme Court of Nauru to the High Court of Australia in both criminal and civil cases, with the notable exception of constitutional cases.
+In addition, an agreement between Nauru and Australia in 1976 provided for appeals from the Supreme Court of Nauru to the High Court of Australia in both criminal and civil cases, with the notable exception of constitutional cases.

 New Zealand

 In New Zealand, the right of appeal to the Privy Council was abolished following the passing of the Supreme Court Act (2003).
-A right of appeal to the Privy Council remains for criminal cases which were decided before the Supreme Court was created, but it is likely that the successful appeal by Mark Lundy to the Privy Council in 2013 will be the last appeal to the Board from New Zealand.
+A right of appeal to the Privy Council remains for criminal cases which were decided before the Supreme Court was created, but it was the case of Teina Pora in 2015 was the final case to the Privy Council from New Zealand - which ruled in his favour.

 The new Supreme Court of New Zealand was officially established at the beginning of 2004, although it did not come into operation until July.
 The High Court of New Zealand was until 1980 known as the Supreme Court.
 The Supreme Court has a purely appellate jurisdiction and hears appeals from the Court of Appeal of New Zealand.
 In some cases, an appeal may be removed directly to the Supreme Court from the High Court.
 For certain cases, particularly cases which commenced in the District Court, a lower court (typically the High Court or the Court of Appeal) may be the court of final jurisdiction.